Telegram Sponsored Posts: Pricing Guide

 How much should I charge for a sponsored post on Telegram?

 Most Telegram channels charge between $15 and $50 CPM for sponsored posts, depending on niche and engagement.
-A 10,000-subscriber crypto channel might charge $200 to $500 per post.
-Calculate your rate by multiplying your average post views by your niche CPM and dividing by 1,000.
+A 10,000-view crypto post earns $300 to $500.
+Use the formula: average post views divided by 1,000, multiplied by your niche CPM.
+That is your floor — negotiate up from there.

 Where can I find brands willing to sponsor my Telegram channel?